osmlab/field-data-collection/docs/surveys.md

     }
   ],

-  // feature types that can be created "observation_types": [
+  // feature types that can be created (if this is empty or absent, features can
+  // only be edited)
+  "observation_types": [
     // aliases to previous-defined feature types
     "amenity=school",